Bladder Cancer: The Basics

 - Transurethral resection or TUR.
 The goal of the TUR is to completely remove the cancer.

-- After a TUR, the patient will receive intravesicular chemotherapy, which is chemotherapy that is infused directly into the bladder to kill any remaining cancer cells.
+- After a TUR, the patient will receive intravesicular chemotherapy, which is medication that is infused directly into the bladder to kill any remaining cancer cells.

 Muscle Invading Bladder Cancer